 Why You May Need to Transfer

 Ideally, your company will be actively trying to fill a position.
 In that situation, your transfer is more like an internal application than a personal request.
-If you are requesting to relocate to another location, or to a new department that doesn't have an open position, your job transfer can be more complicated.
+If you're interested in the same job you have now in a different location, the process may be simple.

 How to Write a Job Transfer Request Letter

-Here is important information to include in your letter:
+Here is the information to include in your letter:

 - Why you're writing: Begin the letter by stating the reason you're writing.
 Be specific: If you have a set timeline for when you want or need to make a job transfer, include that information.

-- Your background with the company: As well, provide some information on your work at the company, including basics like your job title, department, how long you've been employed by the company, as well as any major accomplishments you've had in your role.
+- Your background with the company: Provide some information on your work at the company as well, including basics such as your job title, department, how long you've been employed by the company, and any major accomplishments you've had in your role.

 - Reason for transfer request: While you do not have to share a ton of details, it's a good idea to write a sentence on why you want the job transfer.
 For instance, "I need to relocate due to family circumstances" or "I'm eager to increase my responsibilities and take advantage of my programming background with this new role."

-- Make your case: Share why this transfer makes sense, remembering to keep the focus on your employer and how this transfer will benefit the company as much as possible.
+- Make your case: Share why this transfer makes sense, remembering to keep the focus on your employer and how this transfer will benefit the company.

-I was very interested when I saw the posting for the position of (Job Title).
+I was very interested when I saw the posting for the position of Assistant Manager.
 I would like to respectfully submit my resume for your consideration.

 I believe that my experience here at ABC Company makes me an excellent candidate for the position.
-I have been with the company for X years, and have worked in several different capacities (List).
-The skills I have gained in these positions over the years, and my intimate knowledge of the systems and procedures at ABC, I believe, will be a unique asset in the position of (Job Title).
+I have been with the company for 5 years, and have worked in several different capacities (List).
+The skills I have gained in these positions over the years, and my intimate knowledge of the systems and procedures at ABC, I believe, will be a unique asset in the position of Assistant Manager.